SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_Summit_Server.md

 # Grass Valley Summit Server

-The **Grass Valley Summit Server** driver displays information related to the **Grass Valley Summit Server** device.
+The **Grass Valley Summit Server** connector displays information related to the **Grass Valley Summit Server** device.

 ## About

-This driver uses an SNMP interface to communicate with the **Grass Valley Summit Server** device.
+This connector uses an SNMP interface to communicate with the **Grass Valley Summit Server** device.

 ## Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**